IGNOU Bachelor of Arts (Tourism Management) (BAFVTM) | General

 Loading...

-BTMG-171: Culture in the Indian Subcontinent-I is a 4-credit course within the Bachelor of Arts (Tourism Management) programme at IGNOU.
-Ensure you allocate sufficient study time accordingly.
+BTMG-171: Culture in the Indian Subcontinent-I is typically a 4-credit course within the Bachelor of Arts (Tourism Management) programme at IGNOU, contributing significantly to your overall degree structure.